Write Back Data to a Database

 This feature allows users to write datasets that have been processed and analyzed in the BI platform into their business systems or underlying data warehouses through online configuration.
-It helps users close the loop for subsequent business marketing and data sharing scenarios, and provides online operation and maintenance management capabilities.
-Compared with the Public API data integration method, data writeback lowers the development and management threshold for writeback scenarios and offers significant performance advantages for large-scale data writeback.
+It helps close the loop for downstream business marketing and data sharing scenarios, while also providing online operations and maintenance capabilities.
+Compared with integration through Public API, Data Writeback significantly lowers the development and management threshold and offers clearer performance advantages for large-scale writeback workloads.

-After conducting user profiling analysis in BI, the marketing team may want to send relevant information to target customer groups during new product promotions.
-With data writeback, user attribute analysis data, purchase preference results, user feature tags, and other data can be automatically sent back to the marketing system database.
-Marketing plans can then be configured in the marketing system to target these groups, completing the process from marketing to conversion and accelerating business growth.
+After completing audience profiling analysis in BI, the marketing team may want to send promotional information to a target customer segment during a new product launch.
+Using Data Writeback, user attribute analysis data, purchase preferences, and customer feature tags for the target segment can be automatically written back to the marketing system database.
+The marketing system can then use that data to configure a targeted campaign and accelerate the full process from outreach to conversion.

-After completing sales analysis of hot-selling products in BI, the corresponding analysis results can be sent back to the ERP or supply chain system to support subsequent procurement planning, reduce inventory backlog, and improve capital utilization.
+After analyzing hot-selling products in BI, the resulting data can be written back into ERP or supply chain systems to support downstream procurement planning, reduce excess inventory, and improve capital efficiency.

 Larger Data Transfer Scale:

-Traditional API solutions often limit the number of records per transfer for security reasons, posing challenges for users with large data transfer needs.
-The Guanyuan BI writeback module supports data transfer scales starting from 200 million records, meeting urgent needs for large-scale data sync and significantly improving overall efficiency and security.
+In traditional API-based approaches, individual transfers are often limited by record count for security reasons, which creates challenges for users with large-volume synchronization needs.
+Guandata BI's writeback module supports data transfer at scales starting from up to 200 million rows, meeting urgent large-scale synchronization requirements while significantly improving overall efficiency and security.

 Entry Point

-Data Preparation > Data Writeback > New Data Writeback
+Data Preparation > Data Writeback > Create new writeback

 -